Innovid Key | GTM Strategy

 During this conversation, we generated a few preliminary hypotheses and a skeleton framework of our proposed way forward.
 This included the following principles:

-• Third-party cookie deprecation was a warning shot across the bow.
+Third-party cookie deprecation was a warning shot across the bow.
 We believe (and we’ve already seen signs of it) that data signal degradation will increase at a rapid rate over the next 2 years.
 Any solution that focuses on replacing the cookie or device ID with a new data signal will end up in the same boat very quickly.

-• First-party data activation is the future of digital advertising.
-Brands will need to invest in their own ecosystems and build relationships directly with consumers in order to continue to enjoy the rich data lakes they’ve grown to rely on.
+First-party data activation is the future of digital advertising.
+Brands will need to invest in their own ecosystems and build relationships directly with consumers to continue to enjoy the rich data lakes they’ve grown to rely on.
 Brands that do this right through clear consumer education about what they collect and how they use that data will be rewarded with consumer loyalty.

-• Third-party ID alternatives, including email-based identifiers, offer promising signal quality but at limited scale.
+Third-party ID alternatives, including email-based identifiers, offer promising signal quality but at a limited scale.
 We absolutely think there’s merit to these solutions, and we’re going to talk through how we’re working with them, but this isn’t the silver bullet the industry thought it was six months ago (given Apple’s recent announcements around Hide My Email features).

-• Lastly, we believe that Fingerprinting (the practice of taking signals from a device, browser, etc, with or without consent), is fundamentally flawed and downright risky and will hurt the digital industry as a whole.
+Lastly, we believe that Fingerprinting (the practice of taking signals from a device, browser, etc, with or without consent), is fundamentally flawed and downright risky and will hurt the digital industry as a whole.
 We believe that any solution that uses fingerprinting is a collision course with privacy regulations and will be shut down.

 Customer Validation